Sorghum: Biofuel

 Sorghum can be used to produce fuel ethanol as an alternative to maize.
 The energy ratio for the production of ethanol is similar to that of sugarcane, and much higher than that of maize.
 Extracted carbohydrates can readily be fermented into ethanol because of their simple sugar structure.
-Residuals contain enough energy to power the ethanol processing facilities used to produce the fuel.
+Residuals contain enough energy to be burned to power the ethanol processing facilities used to produce the fuel.
 As of 2018, production costs (including price of produce, transport and processing costs) are competitive with maize, while sorghum has a lower nitrogen fertilizer requirement than maize.
 To turn it into fuel ethanol, sorghum juice is concentrated into syrup for long term storage, then fermented in a batch fermentation process.

+The stalk of sweet sorghum varieties, called sorgo or sorgho and taller than those grown for grain, can be used as forage or silage and to produce ethanol.

 Other uses

 In Nigeria, the pulverized red leaf-sheaths of sorghum have been used to dye leather, while in Algeria, sorghum has been used to dye wool.

 In India, the panicle stalks are used as bristles for brooms.

 Sorghum seeds and bagasse have the potential to produce lactic acid via fermentation which can be used to make polylactic acid, a biodegradable thermoplastic resin.